CalREDIE Electronic Lab Reporting (ELR)

 HIV/AIDS Laboratory Information

 At this point, CalREDIE ELR is not accepting Electronic Laboratory Results regarding HIV/AIDS information.
-Potential ELR submitters should program their information systems to refrain from sending HIV/AIDS laboratory information via ELR until further notice.
-Reporting entities should continue to report HIV/AIDS information to the local health jurisdiction via traditional reporting methods.
+Potential ELR submitters should program their information systems to prevent sending HIV/AIDS laboratory information until further notice.
+Reporting entities should continue to report HIV/AIDS information in accordance with the applicable laws and regulations.
 Please see the Office of AIDS page for more information: http://www.cdph.ca.gov/programs/aids/Pages/Default.aspx

 CalREDIE ELR2PH Companion Guide (July 2012 Edition)